ISSUES WE ARE WORKING

 Action:

-In addition to submitting written communications and deputing before the Executive, Planning and Housing and Economic and Community Development and Infrastructure & Environment committee meetings on key issues, TIN makes representations to City officials as well.
+In addition to submitting written communications and deputing before the Executive, Planning and Housing and Economic and Community Development and Infrastructure & Environment committee meetings on key issues, TIN makes representations to City officials and uses all such opportunities to remind decision-makers that the protection of employment lands is critical to growing Toronto’s economy.

 Toronto’s Proposed New Revenue Tools – Minimizing cost to business